Food Drying Methods: Complete Guide

 Sourcing Dried Ingredients in Bulk

-Key considerations when sourcing dried ingredients include:
+Important considerations when sourcing dried ingredients include:

 • Supplier reputation and track record in food processing.

-• Compliance with industry standards and certifications.
+• Compliance with industry standards and food safety certifications.

 • Quality assurance measures, including microbial testing and moisture content analysis.